 This male southern hawker dragonfly is in flight.

-Adult dragonflies' eyes have thousands of lenses.
+An adult southern hawker's eyes have thousands of lenses.

 Dragonflies have six legs, but most cannot walk.

 This southern hawker is on the hunt for flying insects.